manuel-192/Antergos/Antergos-packages-aur/README.md

-# Prebuilt AUR (and Arch) packages for Antergos users.
+# Prebuilt AUR packages for Antergos users.

 This repo includes certain hand picked packages for Antergos users.
-The packages are built using the AUR and/or Arch PKGBUILD definitions.
+The packages are built using the AUR PKGBUILD definitions.
 <br>
 You may write to https://forum.antergos.com about any issues with this repo.
 <br><br>